-In the following, we analyzed qualitatively the polarity patterns of events forming three families.
-Regardless of manually picked or estimated polarities, the most repetitive polarity pattern observed at each station for a particular family is plotted in Fig. 8a-c.
-For each family and station, the percentage of FM events showing this repetitive pattern is presented in Tab.
-S1.
-We first verified consistency of polarity patterns for events with manually picked polarities (N=37/15/15 FPSs for family I, II, III, respectively).
-We noted the strike slip mechanisms are attributed to least well-constrained focal mechanisms belonging to family II.
-The main substantial difference in the polarity patterns across families seems to be related to polarities observed at two stations MALM and MUNK (Fig. 8a-c).
-For family I, the polarities on these two stations are negative and extremely consistent among events forming the family (35 out of 37 events display such a behavior).
-For family II, we observe MALM and MUNK to have mostly negative and positive polarity pattern, respectively.
-For family III, the situation is reversed with MALM and MUNK having predominantly positive and negative polarity pattern, respectively.
-We further analyzed qualitatively the polarity pattern of events with polarities estimated from cross-correlation based technique of Shelly et al. (2016).
-Here, the situation generally further complicates due to ambiguities in resolving the polarities due to decreased signal-to-noise ratio.
-However, for the majority of the events forming family I, the resolved focal mechanisms still show a similar polarity pattern as the most repetitive pattern shown in Fig. 8a, with only incidentally changing polarities on stations UNIV and RUSK located away and thus displaying lower signalto-noise ratio.
+In the following, we qualitatively analyze the polarity patterns of events forming three families.
+Regardless of whether the polarities are manually picked or estimated, the most repetitive polarity pattern observed at each station for a particular family is plotted in Fig. 8a-c.
+For each family and station, the percentage of FM events showing this repetitive pattern is presented in Table S1.
+We first verified the consistency of polarity patterns for events with manually picked polarities (N = 37, 15, and 15 FPSs for families I, II, and III, respectively).
+We noted that the strike-slip mechanisms are attributed to the least well-constrained focal mechanisms belonging to family II.
+The main substantial difference in the polarity patterns across families seems to be related to polarities observed at two stations, MALM and MUNK (Fig. 8ac).
+For family I, the polarities at these two stations are negative and extremely consistent among events forming the family (35 out of 37 events display such a behavior).
+For family II, we observe MALM and MUNK to have a mostly negative and positive polarity pattern, respectively.
+For family III, the situation is reversed, with MALM and MUNK having a predominantly positive and negative polarity pattern, respectively.
+We further qualitatively analyzed the polarity pattern of events with polarities estimated from the crosscorrelation-based technique of Shelly et al. (2016).
+Here, the situation is generally further complicated due to ambiguities in resolving the polarities because of a decreased signal-tonoise ratio.
+However, for the majority of the events forming family I, the resolved focal mechanisms still show a similar polarity pattern as the most repetitive pattern shown in Fig. 8a, with only incidentally changing polarities at stations UNIV and RUSK, which are both located further away from the EGS site than other sensors and thus display a lower signal-to-noise ratio.
 The pattern of resolved polarities for family II is generally comparable to the most repetitive polarity pattern shown in Fig. 8b.
-However, 18 out of 45 events have negative estimated polarities for MUNK, thus the resolved polarity patterns seem to vary more in comparison to that of family I. The events with estimated polarities for family III have the same patterns for stations MALM and MUNK as the most repetitive pattern in Fig. 8c except of two events.
-However, other stations (e.g. UNIV, RUSK and LASS) with lower signal-to-noise ratio display sometimes varying resolved polarities for family II and III.
-We suppose that 1) the attribution of focal mechanism to a particular family is substantially dependent on the polarity pattern of a limited number of stations that are located close to the nodal planes, and 2) family I focal mechanisms seem the most stable.
+However, 18 out of 45 events have negative estimated polarities for MUNK; thus, the resolved polarity patterns seem to vary more in comparison to those of family I. The events with estimated polarities for family III have the same patterns for stations MALM and MUNK as the most repetitive pattern in Fig. 8c except for two events.
+However, other stations (e.g., UNIV, RUSK, and LASS) with a lower signal-to-noise ratio sometimes display varying resolved polarities for families II and III.
+We suppose that (1) the attribution of focal mechanisms to a particular family is substantially dependent on the polarity pattern of a limited number of stations that are located close to the nodal planes, and (2) family I focal mechanisms seem the most stable.

 Using the BRTM and MSATSI stress tensor inversion methods based on 191 focal mechanisms, we estimated the local stress field orientation.
-The variability of FMs to constrain the stress field inversion is given due to high Kagan rotation angles between the mean FPSs of the three families with 53° to 71°.
-The BRTM results show that the maximum principal stress axis $\sigma_1$ is oriented almost horizontally with a trend of 279° and a plunge of 4° (Fig. 9).
+The variability of FMs to constrain the stress field inversion is given due to high Kagan rotation angles between the mean FPSs of the three families with 53 to 71°.
+The BRTM results show that the maximum principal stress axis $\sigma_1$ is oriented almost horizontally, with a trend of 279° and a plunge of 4° (Fig. 9).
 The minimum principal stress axis $\sigma_3$ has a trend and plunge of 185° and 67°, respectively.
-The trend of $\sigma_1$ and the stress shape ratio are comparable to their independent estimates using wellbore breakouts and minifrac shut-in pressures (see Backers et al., 2016, Kwiatek et al., 2019 for details) where $S_H^{max} = N110^{\circ}E$ and R = 0.46 were reported.
-Using the MSATSI method, the trend and plunge of $\sigma_1$ is calculated with 271° and 11°, respectively.
-Thus, the estimated trend of $\sigma_1$ deviates ~20° from the maximum horizontal stress $S_H^{max}$ .
-The minimum principal stress axis $\sigma_3$ is oriented with a trend of 76° and a plunge of 79°.
-The estimated stress shape ratio is with R = 0.72 larger compared with respect to the BRTM and geophysical estimates.
+The trend of $\sigma_1$ and the stress shape ratio are comparable to their independent estimates using wellbore breakouts and minifrac shut-in pressures (see Backers et al., 2016; Kwiatek et al., 2019, for details), for which $S{\rm H}^{\rm max} = {\rm N}110^{\circ}{\rm E}$ and R = 0.46 were reported.
+Using